cjorosco/Portfolio/Project8_CKD_Predict/README.md

 ### Objective:

-The Chronic Kidney Disease (CKD) Prediction project attempts to predict the probability of an individual contracting CKD.
+The Chronic Kidney Disease (CKD) Prediction project attempts to predict the probability of an individual having CKD.
 Using three different models, the project uses a single dataset to compute the predictions and uses 2 additional datasets as a tertiary source for verifying the predictions.
 The 2 additional datasets contain only summary data, but the associated studies provide the detail with which to compare the model’s results.
 This dataset is from a study conducted by Dr. P. Soundarapandian.
 M.D., D.M, a Senior Consultant of Nephrology, Apollo Hospitals Tamilnau, India.
 The population for the study is 400 individuals in India who do or do not have CKD.
 The dataset is available from the University California Irvine Machine Learning Repository, (Dua and Graff, 2019).

 ### Results: